Online Scientific Calculator Instruction Manual

 Thanks for trying out the new Online Scientific Calculator

 Alcula's scientific calculator is frequently updated with new functionalities.
-Please check the new features updates for information about recent changes., Also, keep in mind that it may have bugs.
+It may have bugs.
 Always double-check your results.
 If you do find any problems, please help me fix them by reporting the details of the problem using the feedback link at the bottom of the calculator page.

 What is it?
 And what does it do?